Assos H.Rally Cargo Shorts S7 and H.Rally Boxer Mountain Bike Shorts S7

 Assos H.rallycargoShorts_S7 and H.rallyBoxer_S7 Review Conclusion

 The H.rallycargoShorts and H.rallyBoxer are extremely well-made, comfortable, high-performing mountain bike shorts for all types of riders.
 A range of premium materials are used to allow the shorts to stretch and move with you while being durable and breathable.
 The sign of a great mountain bike short is not noticing them and that is exactly how I felt through my H.rallycargoShorts and H.rallyBoxer review.
 The zippers at the waist and legs are a standout feature for adjusting fit and the removable impactPads give a nice bit of added protection without any real sacrifice.
 At $119 for the H.rallyBoxer and $199 for the H.rallycargoShorts, you definitely pay a premium for Assos’s superior products.
 That said, if you spend a lot of time riding, the added comfort can really be worth it on a long ride and I definitely suggest adding them to your arsenal.
-See assos.com for more information.
+Visit backcountry.com/assos for more information.